great-expectations/great_expectations/docs/docusaurus/docs/oss/get_started/get_started_with_gx_and_sql.md

   ```
 ## Validate your data

-You'll create and store a <TechnicalTag tag="checkpoint" text="Checkpoint"/> for your batch, which you can use to validate and run post-validation actions.
+You'll create and store a <TechnicalTag tag="checkpoint" text="Checkpoint"/> for your Batch, which you can use to validate and run post-validation actions.

 1. Run the following command to create the Checkpoint configuration that uses your Data Context: